Learning to Optimize for Reinforcement Learning: Experimental Details

 All our experiments can be trained with V100 GPUs.
 For some experiments, we use $4$ V100 GPUs due to a large GPU memory requirement.
-The computation to repeat all experimental results in this work is not high (less $10$ GPU years).
-However, the exact number of used computation is hard to estimate.
+The computation to repeat all experimental results in this work should be less than $1$ GPU-year, while the exact computation used is hard to estimate.